 In the header of this webpage are two more related logos: the main logo The Argonauts a travel-adventure website that was built around my trip around the world, but was expanded to include everyone’s journey.
-There exist about a dozen variations of this logo different purposes.
+There exist about a dozen variations of this logo for different purposes.
 And next to that is a logo that represents bicycle touring and bicycling around the world.
-I turned this logo upside down, because when traveling the world I realized everything was relative.
+I turned this logo upside down because when traveling the world I realized everything was relative.

 And you can see the Falling Uphill logo and book design.
 Falling Uphill became the metaphor for my trip around the world on a bicycle seeking happiness.
-You probably know that by know, but did you also know that I was the graphic designer, illustrator and production artist?
+You probably know that by now, but did you also know that I was the graphic designer, illustrator and production artist?
 Oh and the author, too.
 Yikes.
 But I had a lot of help!

 Women’s bicycle racing team

 SUCCESS STORY: My client requested: “I want a logo that people can see from across a parking lot, and say, ‘Oh, there’s Jim.'”
 So, I designed a “simple” looking logo that can be placed on all kinds of media and is attractive and legible from business card to billboard size, especially on the side of his mobile bicycle store and repair shop.
 It’s also designed so that the colors of the different elements can be changed easily to attract more attention depending on where the logo is printed.